 Get an introduction and an inside look into one of the six historic gardens of Roji-en.
 Meets in the lobby.

 Bonsai Demonstrations on festival grounds

 Watch our experts trim a tree and learn how to take care of your very own.

 Enjoy games and crafts for kids and adults alike – try your hand at hanetsuki, Japanese badminton, discover what lies ahead at our Japanese fortune-telling, or Omikuji, booth ($1), and much more!

 Pick up your exclusive Oshogatsu t-shirt!

-Have our official 2016 design by contest winner Crystal Ice screen-printed on a t-shirt at the Fine Print Shoppe booth.
+Have our official 2018 design screen-printed on a t-shirt at the Fine Print Shoppe booth.
 Bring your own t-shirt (we recommend a light colored shirt) and screen-printing is FREE for the first shirt ($5 per shirt per each additional shirt brought from home).

 Don’t have a shirt to bring?
 No problem!
 You can purchase a shirt with our design for $10.